aleixcanalda/miniwalk/README.md

 ## Output

-The vcf file outputted by my tool uses the INFO column to keep the information of the graph.
+The vcf file outputted by the tool uses the INFO column to keep the information of the graph.

 The information of the SV is specified in the ID column such as {SV type}.{SV size}.
 The REF columnholds the nodes found in the reference path whereas the ALT column holds the nodes in the sample paths.
 In the case of an asterisk '*', there are extra nodes in one of the paths.